-We have previously audited the Foundation's 2012 financial statements, and we expressed an unmodified audit opinion on those audited financial statements dated September 30, 2012.
-In our opinion, the summarized comparative information presented on the Statement of Activities, year ended June 30, 2013, as of and for the year ended 2012 is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the Foundation's 2013 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated September 24, 2014.
+In our opinion, the summarized comparative information presented on the statement of activities herein as of and for the year ended June 30, 2013 is consistent, in all material respects, with the audited financial statements from which it has been derived.

-Greenville, South Carolina September 24, 2014
+Greenville, South Carolina September 24, 2015